 We do not know a tight bound on the integrality gap of the subtour LP even in the case of the 1,2-TSP.
-As an upper bound, we appear to know only that the gap is at most $\frac 32$ via Wolsey's result.
-There is an easy 9 city example showing that the gap must be at least $\frac{10}9$; see Figure~\ref{fig:12tsp}.
+As an upper bound, we appear to know only that the gap is at most $\tfrac 32$ via Wolsey's result.
+There is an easy 9 city example showing that the gap must be at least $\tfrac{10}9$; see Figure~\ref{fig:12tsp}.
 This example has been extended to a class of instances on $9k$ nodes for any positive integer $k$ by Williamson~\cite{Williamson90}.
 The contribution of this paper is to begin a study of the integrality gap of the 1,2-TSP, and to improve our state of knowledge for the subtour LP in this case.
-We are able to give the first bound that is strictly less than $\frac 43$ for these instances.
-This is the first bound on the integrality gap for the subtour LP with value less than $\frac 43$ for a natural class of TSP instances.
-Under an analog of a conjecture of Schalekamp et al.~\cite{SchalekampWvZ11}, we show that the integrality gap is at most $\frac 76$, and with an additional assumption on the structure of the solution, we can improve this bound to $\frac{10}9$.
+We prove an upper bound on the integrality gap for the subtour LP of $\tfrac 54$, which is the first bound on the integrality gap with value less than $\tfrac 43$ for a natural class of TSP instances.
+Under an analog of a conjecture of Schalekamp et al.~\cite{SchalekampWvZ11}, we show that the integrality gap is at most $\tfrac 76$, and with an additional assumption on the structure of the solution, we can improve this bound to $\tfrac{10}9$.
 We describe these results in more detail below.